martinring/thesis/src/4-Timing.md

-Cards have a set of *authorizations* (rooms which the holder of the card is allowed to enter) and exactly one *location*, which determines the current location of the card, and which must always be contained in the set of authorizations. ^[We assume an idealized scenario where we can reliably track the location of a card holder and can prevent that people share their cards].
+Cards have a set of *authorizations* (rooms which the holder of the card is allowed to enter) and exactly one *location*, which determines the current location of the card, and which must always be contained in the set of authorizations^[We assume an idealized scenario where we can reliably track the location of a card holder and can prevent that people share their cards].
 On the other hand, rooms have a set of *authorized* cards (those cards which have the room in their set of authorizations), and a set of